madcatdev/avr-libs/README.md

 This is a bunch of libraries for AVR MCUs (currently Atmega168/328(p)).
 It was created to simpify my work with bare-metal MCU.

-Currently implemented:
+Currently implemented interfaces:
-- EEPROM with 16-bit addresses.
+- EEPROM with 16-bit addressation.
 - I2C/TWI in master mode.
 - UART with FIFO.
 - SPI in master mode.
 - Some text processing and time conversion functions.

+Currently implemented devices:
+- DS1307/DS3231 (I2C-based RTC)

 Plans:
 - 1-Wire (interrupt-based).